Brooklyn Public Library: Services

+Books Unbanned

+On July 15, 2022, Brooklyn Public Library introduced the Books Unbanned initiative which waived the $50 fee for out-of-state library cards for people in the United States between the ages of 13 and 21.
+The program allows teens and young adults to access ebooks and audiobooks for free.
+A spokesperson said that the Brooklyn Public Library intended to counteract the "increasingly coordinated and effective effort to remove books tackling a wide range of topics from library shelves."
+The library cited the American Library Association's Freedom to Read Statement as a driving force behind the decision, noting the "729 challenges to library, school and university materials and services in 2021, resulting in more than 1,597 individual book challenges or removals."

 Administration

 Brooklyn Public Library's governing board is the board of trustees, consisting of 38 members, all serving in non-salaried positions.
 The Mayor and the Brooklyn Borough President each appoint eleven of the trustees.
 These appointed trustees elect twelve additional board members to serve.
 The mayor, New York City Comptroller, Speaker of the City Council and Brooklyn Borough President are ex officio members of the board.
 All non-ex officio members of the board serve three-year terms.

 Linda E. Johnson was named president and CEO on August 16, 2011, after having served as the institution's interim executive director since July 1, 2010.
 She replaced Dionne Mack-Harvin, who served as executive director from March 2007.
 Mack-Harvin was the first African American woman to lead a major public library system in New York state.
-Previously, Ginnie Cooper had been the executive director of the BPL since January 2003.
+Previously, Ginnie Cooper had been the executive director of the Brooklyn Public Library since January 2003.
 Other notable executive directors include Kenneth Duchac, who ran the system from 1970 until his retirement in 1986.
-Duchac is the father of John Doe, founder and lead singer of seminal 1980s punk band X.